offbyone/ideas/content/old/asides/on-a-lighter-note.md

 slug: on-a-lighter-note
 status: draft

-It seems that I\'ve hit the 10,000-spam mark, sometime last week.
+It seems that I've hit the 10,000-spam mark, sometime last week.

-Wow, that\'s depressing.
-You guys don\'t even keep up with the spammers :)
+Wow, that's depressing.
+You guys don't even keep up with the spammers :)